 Jim Dehne resides in Newton, Wisconsin and draws inspiration from the wildlife and flora of the Wisconsin countryside as well as the nature he observed while living and traveling across the country.
 Jim was born and raised on a dairy farm named Point Creek Farm, joined the Army after high school and served in Alaska for three years and stayed an additional four years enjoying the Great Northwest.
 He later returned to the lower 48 to take over the family farm.

-"3 Dancing Sand Hill Cranes" was purchased by the City of Edina in 2015 for permanent exhibition.
+"3 Dancing Sand Hill Cranes" was purchased by the City of Edina in 2015 as a permanent exhibition.

 Phase IV expansion of Edina Promenade